- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 A Word About Acne Scarring

-Treatment options for acne scars include laser resurfacing, chemical peels, dermabrasion, injectable soft tissue fillers, steroid injections, cryotherapy (freezing), and surgical excision.
+Treatment options for acne scars include laser resurfacing, chemical peels, dermabrasion, injectable soft tissue fillers, steroid injections, cryotherapy (freezing) and surgical excision.

 Takeaway

-Most people can completely recover from acne with treatment.
-Treatment options include prescription and over-the-counter medications, antibiotics, and professional treatments like laser resurfacing and chemical peels.
+Antibiotics are an important component of acne therapy as are professional treatments such as laser resurfacing and chemical peels.
 Lifestyle modifications can help lessen the severity of acne.

 Sources

 - Bickers DR, Lim HW, Margolis D, Weinstock MA, Goodman C, Faulkner E, Gould C, Gemmen E, Dall T; American Academy of Dermatology Association; Society for Investigative Dermatology.
 The burden of skin diseases: 2004 a joint project of the American Academy of Dermatology Association and the Society for Investigative Dermatology.
 J Am Acad Dermatol.
-2006 Sep;55(3):490-500. ncbi.nlm.nih.gov/pubmed/16908356
+2006 Sep;55(3):490-500. doi:10.1016/j.jaad.2006.05.048

 - O’Neill AM, Gallo RL.
 Host-microbiome interactions and recent progress into understanding the biology of acne vulgaris.
 Microbiome.
 2018 Oct 2;6(1):177. doi:10.1186/s40168-018-0558-5